mr5z/PropertyValidator/README.md

 public string <PropertyName>Error { get; set; }
 ```
 Having a property `FirstName` must have a corresponding error property of `FirstNameError`.

-Once enabled, subscribing to the `PropertyInvalid` event is now optional.
+Once enabled, subscribing to the `PropertyInvalid` event becomes optional.
 ```c#
 validationService.For(this, autofill: true)
     .AddRule(e => e.FirstName, new RequiredRule())